 Daniel Liévano

-Daniel Liévano has garnered acclaim for his conceptual images, which have been featured in major publications such as The New Yorker, Harper’s Magazine, and The Economist.
-His work is characterized by deep explorations of varied themes, from science and literature to poetry, technology, and psychology.
-Liévano’s signature style—a fusion of abstract and figurative elements—invites viewers to discover the unseen aspects of the stories he illustrates.
-Beyond his visual artistry, Liévano’s fascination with conceptual thought has led him to engage in writing and meditating on the intricate relationships between semiotics, poetry, and art.
-His graphic novel Gravity and Other Substances was awarded the Gold Medal by the Society of Illustrators of New York, the prestigious Seymour Chwast MA-g Award in Zurich, and the Award of Excellence of Communication Arts Magazine.
-In 2022, he was honored with the top prize at the World Illustration Awards, presented by the Association of Illustrators (AOI) in the United Kingdom.
+Daniel Liévano is a well-known Colombian artist whose conceptual images have been featured in The New Yorker, Harper’s Magazine, and The Economist.
+His work is characterized by the exploration of themes that range from science and technology to psychology, literature, and poetry.
+Liévano’s signature illustration style—a fusion of abstract and figurative elements—invites viewers to discover what usually remains unseen.
+His fascination with conceptual thought has also brought him from image-making to writing, through which he explores the intricate relationships between semiotics, poetry, and representation.
+The Spanish-language edition of Gravity & Other Substances was awarded the Gold Medal by the Society of Illustrators of New York, the prestigious Seymour Chwast MA-g Award in Zurich, and the Award of Excellence of Communication Arts Magazine.
+In 2022, he was honored with the top prize at the World Illustration Awards, presented by the UK’s Association of Illustrators (AOI).
+Liévano lives and works in Bogota.